 Ocean thermal energy conversion (OTEC)

+Ocean thermal energy conversion (OTEC) is a term used to describe the power generation making use of the temperature difference between deep, cold seawater and warmer near-surface water.
 A wave carries both gravitational and kinetic potential energy.
-The total energy of a wave is documented, roughly on two factors: its height (H) and its period (T).
+The total energy of a wave is documented, roughly on two factors: its height (H) and it is period (T).
 The power carried by the wave is proportional to H2 and to T and is usually given in Watt per metre of the incident wavefront.
-This means that coastline of Western Europe is adored, with an average wave climate of approximately 50 kW of power for each metre width of wavefront.
+This means that coastline of Western Europe is adored, with an average wave climate of approximately 50 kW of power for each metre width of the wavefront.
 The overall resource (around 2 TW) is of the same order of magnitude as the world’s electricity consumption.
-A conventional estimate possible to extract 10–25 % of this intro clean energy.
+A conventional estimate is possible to extract 10–25 % of this intro clean energy.

-Furthermore, the possibilities to increase energy efficient with adding other methods since waves flaps, floats, ramps and funnels.
-This makes it possible making devices as cylinders, air-bags, roll-coaster.
+Furthermore, the possibilities to increase energy efficiency by adding other methods since waves flaps, floats, ramps and funnels.
+This makes it possible making devices as cylinders, airbags, roll-coaster.
 Devices can be under the sea, float at the surface, or anywhere, constructed to face forward, backward, sideways or alongside or broadside.